ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_about.rst

   #.
 Expected return values.

 2. If the module changes the system state, check the actual system state using at least one other module.
 For example, if the module changes a file, we can check that the file has been changed by checking its checksum with the :ref:`stat <ansible_collections.ansible.builtin.stat_module>` module before and after the test tasks.
-3. Run the same task with ``check_mode: yes`` if check-mode is supported by the module.
+3. Run the same task with ``check_mode: true`` if check-mode is supported by the module.
 Check with other modules that the actual system state has not been changed.
 4. Cover cases when the module must fail.
 Use the ``ignore_errors: true`` option and check the returned message with the ``assert`` module.

 Example: